DaveyEke/expo-speech-transcriber/README.md

       [
         "expo-speech-transcriber",
         {
-          "speechRecognitionPermission": "We need speech recognition to transcribe your recordings" }
+          "speechRecognitionPermission": "We need speech recognition to transcribe your recordings", "microphonePermission": "We need microphone access to record audio for transcription" }
       ]
     ]